prashmi12/minimal/index.md

 # _**Professional Experience**_

 ```
-Xoriant, as Software Engineer : May'21 to present
+Xoriant, as Senior Software Engineer : May'21 to present
 Capgemini as Associate Consultant : Nov'16 to May'21
 ```